dxw/contracts/agreements/govpress.md

 2. ### Definitions

     Emergency Support Ticket
-    :   An Emergency Support Ticket is a Support Ticket created when an email is sent to <!-- better: when it arrives, but I think this is good enoguh -->
+    :   An Emergency Support Ticket is a Support Ticket created when an email is sent to support-emergency@dxw.com.
-        support-emergency@dxw.com.
 Its creation will result in alerts being sent to members of dxw staff at any time of day or night.